kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017/minimalism.md

 ## The Origins of Minimalism and Simplicity

 As everything in this world is connected, Minimalism has its roots in a lot of different schools of thinking.
 One very closely related is **Simplicity**.
-I found this definition[^1] about the difference of Simplicity and Minimalism:
+I found this definition (source unknown) about the difference of Simplicity and Minimalism:

 <blockquote lang="en" class="pullquote">
   <p>Minimalism is the reduction of&nbsp;quantity.</p>